old-fos2020/old-fos2020.github.io/index.md

 ### Mailing list

 You *must join* the [course mailing list](https://groups.google.com/u/0/g/fos2020epfl) if you're attending the course.
-Additional announcements related to the course, as well as answers to the students' questions will be posted on the - remember to check it frequently!
+Additional announcements related to the course, as well as answers to the students' questions will be posted there - remember to check it frequently!
 You can also use the list to ask any questions you might have.